-- 13.2.13 In units where ophthalmic surgery is performed, including locations that may be isolated from main theatre services, facilities provided should allow for the safe conduct of anaesthesia and sedation.
-This would include monitoring equipment, oxygen, availability of opioid and benzodiazepine antagonist drugs, a recovery area, and drugs and equipment to deal with emergencies such as cardiac arrest, anaphylaxis and local anaesthesia toxicity. - 13.3.16 Patients exhibit extremely wide variation in response to drugs used for sedation.
-Coupled with this uncertain pharmacodynamic response, patient access during ophthalmic surgery is often very limited and airway manipulation may be difficult should a state of deep sedation occur.
-In view of these safety concerns, administration of intravenous sedation during ophthalmic surgery should only be undertaken by an anaesthetist whose sole responsibility for the duration of the surgery is to that patient. - 13.3.17 Patients do not need to be starved when sedative drugs are used in low doses to produce simple anxiolysis.
-Patients should be starved when deeper planes of sedation are anticipated or sedative infusions employed.
+- 13.2.10 In units where ophthalmic surgery is performed, including locations that may be isolated from main theatre services, facilities provided should allow for the safe conduct of anaesthesia and sedation.
+This would include monitoring equipment, oxygen, availability of opioid and benzodiazepine antagonist drugs, a recovery area, and drugs and equipment to deal with emergencies such as cardiac arrest, anaphylaxis and local anaesthesia toxicity. - 13.3.17 Patients exhibit extremely wide variation in response to drugs used for sedation.
+It is difficult to and undesirable to have to manipulate the airway of an unpredictably over-sedated patient during surgery, and so administration of intravenous sedation during ophthalmic surgery should only be undertaken by an anaesthetist whose sole responsibility for the duration of the surgery is to that patient. - 13.3.18 Patients do not need to be starved when sedative drugs are used in low doses to produce simple anxiolysis.
+Patients should follow fasting guidelines as for general anaesthesia when deeper planes of sedation are anticipated or sedative infusions employed. - 13.5.8 The following local guideline should be held and easily accessible: - practice guidelines for the choice of general anaesthesia or local anaesthesia or local anaesthesia with sedation for ophthalmic procedures - management of patients requiring intravenous sedation - management of patients requiring urgent ophthalmic surgery - escalation to higher levels of care and the safe transfer of patients - management of patients on anticoagulants and antithrombotic agents - assessment of postoperative cognitive dysfunction risks and the prevention and management of postoperative delirium.